Establish your Co-Ownership agreement

 Outline the ownership structure.

-The agreement should include the elements that you deem important from your terms including:
+The agreement should also include other essential topics that are important to you, including:

-- A plan for how the property will be used
+A plan of how the property will be used

-In addition to the terms you agree to, it is a good idea to include an Indemnity clause which enables each partner to seek compensation for any losses caused by the negligence, misrepresentation or misconduct of one or more of the partners.
+It is also a good idea to include an indemnity clause which enables each partner to seek compensation for any losses caused by the negligence, misrepresentation or misconduct of one or more of the partners.

 Learn more about the legalities of co-ownership from Lauren Blumas and Safia Lakhani’s (from Iler Campbell) The How-Tos of Co-Buying Presentation.

 Learn Everything You Need To Know About Co-Ownership